Value-added tax (VAT)

 - Sugar sweetened beverages: 50%.

 Stamp duty is applicable on transfer of land and property at 5% of the value.

 There are no payroll taxes in Oman other than social security contributions (see below).

 A 17.5% social security contribution is applicable to employees who are Omani nationals, but not to expatriate employees.
 The employee pays a contribution of 7% of salary, and the employer pays the balance of 10.5%.
 The employer is also required to contribute for insurance for work-related injuries in the amount of 1% of the salary of the employee.
 This brings the total monthly social security and insurance contributions to be made by the employer to 11.5%.

-From January 2021, employers and Omani employees are each required to make a monthly salary contribution at the rate of OMR 1 per OMR 100 of monthly salary (or 1% of payment), as part of Job Security scheme implemented.
+From January 2021, employers and Omani employees are each required to make a monthly salary contribution at the rate of OMR 1 per OMR 100 of monthly salary (or 1% of payment) as part of the job security scheme implemented.
 The deduction is expected to be taken from gross salary (including any benefits) and with no wage limit upon which the contributions will be due.
-The scheme is under PASI and we expect this to be included in PASI bills for January 2021 onwards.
+The scheme is under the Public Authority for Social Insurance (PASI), and we expect this to be included in PASI bills for January 2021 onwards.